Love Island (2015 TV series) series 7: Islanders

 The Islanders for the seventh series were released on 21 June 2021, just one week before the launch.
 The series was won by Liam Reardon and Millie Court.

+Future appearances

+In 2023, Lucinda Strafford appeared on season five of Love Island Australia.
+Toby Aromolaran and Liberty Poole appeared on season one of Love Island Games.

+In 2024, Aromolaran, Jake Cornish, Tyler Cruickshank, Kaz Kamwi, and Poole returned for series one of Love Island: All Stars.

+In 2025, Oliver "Chuggs" Wallis returned for series two of Love Island: All Stars.
+Aromolaran and Strafford competed on season two of Love Island Games.

 Coupling

 The couples were chosen shortly after the islanders enter the villa.